A positive turning point turns negative for Mariners on tough night in Oakland

 “It’s not about myself,’’ he said.
 “It’s about the team.”

 It’s a Seattle team that once was 11 games ahead of the A’s on June 16, riding a 100-win pace and sailing toward what appeared to be a comfortable entrance into the playoffs.
 After Tuesday’s loss, they are now 3½ games behind Oakland for the second wild card, and watching a team that seems to have captured the same magical elements that turned the Mariners’ into the temporary darlings of baseball in the first half.
-Oakland has supplanted that title.
+Oakland has supplanted that title and is gaining ground so rapidly – one game behind Houston — that the Mariners might soon be battling the Astros for the second wild-card.

 “I think it’s just a total team effort, which can be a powerful thing,’’ Melvin said before the game.
 “Everybody seems to be involved here, and once you get on a run, and you have the type of confidence when you start winning games, you expect to win.
 That’s kind of how I see it.”